 - 1. understand the literature, analyze data and present effectively. - 2. understand the literature, design projects on innovative ideas and present them effectively.

-Course content: Students of non-biology background would be required to write a comprehensive review on a contemporary topic.
+Course content: Students would be required to write a comprehensive review on a contemporary topic.
 They would be required to formulate a proposal on the basis of the background literature collected and finally defend the proposal.